mhasan004/Play-Share-App/README.md

 # 🛡️ APP SECURITY:
 ### 🔑 REGISTRATION SECURITY
 * **Client:**
-  * The password is encrypted with the `SERVER_ENCRYPTION_KEY` and is sent to the REST API Server over http.
+  * The username, email address, and password are encrypted (with AES) using the `SERVER_ENCRYPTION_KEY` and is sent to the REST API Server over http.
 * **Server:**
-  * The password is decrypted using the `SERVER_ENCRYPTION_KEY` and is then hashed using **bcrypt** and stored in the database
+  * The username, email address, and password are decrypted using the `SERVER_ENCRYPTION_KEY`.
+Only the password is hashed using **bcrypt** and all are stored in the database
   * The request is validated using **Joi**

 ### 🔒 LOGIN SECURITY
 * **Client**
-  * The password is encrypted with the `CLIENT_ENCRYPTION_KEY` and is sent to the REST API Server over http.
+  * The username, email address, and password are encrypted (with AES) with the `CLIENT_ENCRYPTION_KEY` and is sent to the REST API Server over http.
 * **Server**
-  * The password is decrypted using the `CLIENT_ENCRYPTION_KEY`.
+  * The username, email address, and password are decrypted using the `CLIENT_ENCRYPTION_KEY`.
-  * User is verified by using **bcrypt** to calculate a hash and comparing it to the hashed password that is stored in the database.
+  * User is verified by using **bcrypt** to calculate a hash of the decrypted password and comparing it to the hashed password that is stored in the database.
   * **JWT Token Creation Process for Users:**
     * *JSON Web Tokens (JWT)* need a secret key to create a JWT token hash.
 We need a unique JWT secret key for each user to that an user can't access another user's routes.
     * A unique JWT User Secret Key hash is created by hashing `USER_SECRET_KEY` and salting it using a unique string created by append different fields of the user's profile data that is stored in the database (such as the username, email, hashed password,and ObjectID).
     * This creates a unique key for each user.
 This ensures that each user has a unique secret key and therefore a unique JWT
-    * We need to store this User Secret Key so that we can validate a JWT.
-The User JWT User Secret Key is hashed with *bcrypt* and is then stored in database.
+    * We need to store this JWT User Secret Key so that we can validate a JWT.
+The JWT User Secret Key is hashed with *bcrypt* and is then stored in database.
-    * The JWT is created using the concatenation of all the user's profile data and the User Secret Key.
+    * The JWT is created using the concatenation of all the user's profile data and the JWT User Secret Key.
   * **JWT Token Creation Process for Admin:**
-    * The JWT is created using the concatenation of all the user's profile data and the concatenation of the User Secret Key and `ADMIN_SECRET_KEY`
+    * The JWT is created using the concatenation of all the user's profile data and the concatenation of the JWT User Secret Key and `ADMIN_SECRET_KEY`
 * **Sending JWT Tokens**
-  * The JWT token is encrypted with two keys when sending from client and server.
+  * The JWT token is encrypted with the `CLIENT_ENCRYPTION_KEY` if sending from client to the server, and the `SERVER_ENCRYPTION_KEY` if sending from server to the client.
   * In the server, the JWT token is encrypted using the `SERVER_ENCRYPTION_KEY` and is stored in the 'auth-token' header and is sent to the client.
 When verifying a user, can decrypt the jwt token that the client sent in the header by decrypting it using the `CLIENT_ENCRYPTION_KEY`.
   * When the client makes a request to access a private route, it needs to decrypted the token stored in the header using the `SERVER_ENCRYPTION_KEY` and send it to the server by encrypting it using the `CLIENT_ENCRYPTION_KEY`.
 This way, the token is encrypted both ways.

-# 📐 Usability:
+# 📐 USABILITY:
+* **Client to Server Requests:**
+  * To make login/register requests to the server, the application needs to have the right access.
+Make a header called **'auth-app'**.
+The auth-app key will be `APP_AUTH_KEY`, but we need to encrypt it before sending it to the server.
+So encrypt the `APP_AUTH_KEY` using the `CLIENT_ENCRYPTION_KEY` and set **'auth-app'** to this encrypted key